 German soldiers were never very happy between wars, or at least that is how it appears from their biographies.
 Most likely due to his stint on the General Staff, Guderian was retained in the Reichswehr (Army) in the rump force permitted by the Treaty of Versailles.
 This practically assured that he would become a major figure in World War II, because those so selected - only 4,000 officers - had a huge head start on everyone else and no interruption in their careers.

 |Lieutenant Colonel Heinz Guderian (right) with other officers on the Western Front, 1915.|

 Besides being in the right time at the right place, Guderian also understood English and French to a certain extent.
-This proved quite handy, as the British at that time were considered the leaders in armoured warfare, so their writings on the subject were quite useful.
+This proved quite handy.
+The British at that time were considered the leaders in armored warfare, so their writings on the subject were quite useful.
 The sad truth from the German perspective was that German tanks were a joke.
 The few that were built during the Great War resembled Bavarian castles and accomplished virtually nothing on the battlefield, with no mobility and little firepower.

 |Hitler in Poland by Heinrich Hoffmann -- General of Armored troops Guderian making his report.|

 His superiors noticed Guderian's growing competence at handling tanks, and in October 1935 he was promoted to command of the 2nd Panzer Division.
 This was another huge leap forward in his career, as there were only three such divisions in the entire Wehrmacht and Goering was still relatively young.
 During this time, he wrote a classic manual on tanks called "Achtung - Panzer!" that was published in 1937 and which you can buy from Amazon.
 It not only served as the foundation of the later Blitzkrieg but remained popular in stores around the world for decades after the war (I know because I saw them on the racks).